chhuang-one/sqxclib/doc/Sqxc.md

 }
 ```

-If no 'undefinedObject' defined by SqEntry/SqColumn, SqxcValue will ignore 'undefinedObject' when parsing above JSON object.
+If no 'undefinedObject' defined by SqEntry (or SqColumn), SqxcValue will ignore 'undefinedObject' when parsing above JSON object.